-Once you’ve applied, and been accepted, you’ll have the opportunity to take on small data mining, data entry, and transcription jobs.
+Once you’ve applied, and been accepted, you’ll have the online job opportunity list in front of you – including taking on small data mining, data entry, and transcription jobs.
 MTurk calls these HITS.

 Some jobs go anywhere from $15 to as much as $50.

 It’s not a consistent income, but it’s definitely worth it if you’re looking for a way to make some extra cash.

 When you’re living in a dorm room, there’s not a whole lot of space.

 Simply open a store account, and start selling your things online for quick bucks.

 It’s a great way for beginner artists to get started, as well as build an online brand, before or after graduation.

 If you’re handy with a sewing machine, it’s a fun way to make extra money while you build up your artistic skill.

 If you love reading out loud, and you have a knack for impressions, you might be perfect for voiceover work.

 If you’ve got a high-quality mic and some audio editing equipment (you can find cheap or free software online) it’s easy to build a reputation and take jobs that can net you $25 per gig.

 If you’re looking for a way to practice (and hone) your skill, try free options like Librivox, which don’t pay, but do offer reviews on your voiceover work.

 If you’re handy with a camera, or even a decent videographer, you can create a great business model with just you, and your smartphone.

 These days, professional-grade cameras are inexpensive and easily available, and free beginner photography courses are available online.

 But the digital market is constantly changing, and most business owners aren’t exactly social media mavens or even digital natives.

 If you’re comfortable with social media platforms, and you have some digital design or marketing experience, you can earn as much as $30 an hour running social media marketing campaigns for local companies and organizations (like your school).

 If you have any interest in working in the digital world, this is a great way to start out.

-Most of these jobs can be done by a freelancer remotely, (that’s you!) and much cheaper than hiring an in-house social media management team for full-time.
-Social media management platforms like Hootsuite even offer free classes for beginners to get you started.
+Most of these jobs can be done by a freelancer remotely – and for much cheaper than hiring an in-house, full-time social media management team.

 If you’re someone who always has color-coded notes, labels your fridge items, and has a perfectly-organized closet, you’ve already got most of the skills needed to be a virtual assistant.